 For many travellers Paris is synonymous with gastronomy.
-The French, always appreciative of the finer things in life, have a unique tradition of famous restaurants and great chefs and anyone with a love of good food and deep pockets will find true happiness in this city.
+The French, always appreciative of the finer things in life, have a unique tradition of famous restaurants and great chefs.
+Anyone with a love of good food and deep pockets will find true happiness in this city.
 The style of cooking known as 'la Grande Cuisine' comes from Paris and it's hard to walk the streets without being tempted into every restaurant by its formidable aroma.

 Paris is home to more than 5,000 restaurants, with traditional French bistros being the best value for money for those on a budget.
 Cafes and dive bars are an almost obligatory stop on the way to or from work for most Parisians, where an ordinary lunch can be enjoyed at a reasonable price.
 Travellers can grab a newspaper, order a glass of fine French wine and observe the city passing by while soaking up the picturesque surroundings.

 From classic French cooking to Nouvelle Cuisine and French regional cooking styles, as well as many other international cuisines, there is something to satisfy every palate in Paris.